Writing Literature Reviews

 At this point, I want you to watch this 10-minute video because it both reviews what we've talked about thus far and provides great ways to get started on the actual writing of your paper.
 Here are some highlights to pay attention to:

-questions you can ask as you take or review your notes that will guide your writing
+questions to ask as you take or review your notes that will guide your writing

 suggestions for how to organize your notes.
 (Or actually, I should spell it "organise" with an "s" since the video comes from Australia.)